Abu Dhabi launches mandatory nutrition grading system for some foods from June 1, 2025

 “And those are only the reported case, the actual numbers are probably higher,” he added.

-Al Nuaimi highlighted that regular consumers may not always understand what the numbers at the back mean, and some may not even take the time to read the ingredients.
+Al Muaini highlighted that regular consumers may not always understand what the numbers at the back mean, and some may not even take the time to read the ingredients.

 “A lack of understanding of the nutritional value of food products often leads to unhealthy food choices, becoming a significant driver of the rising obesity burden.”